HeroesReplay/HeroesReplay/README.md

 ### Loading

 - Load an individual replay file or provide a directory to many replay files.
-- Download replay files from the HotsApi database by providing AWS credentials (S3 downloads are paid per request)
+- Download replay files from an S3 Bucket (HotsAPI or HeroesProfile) by providing AWS credentials (S3 downloads are paid per request)
-- Launches the game from Battlenet and waits for the map loading screen to determine when the game load was successful.
+- Launches the game from Battlenet and waits for the map loading screen and Timer to determine when the game load was successful.

 ### State

-- Ensures the game is launched and validates the required game version matches the launched process version before moving onto the next step
+- Ensures the game is launched and validates the required game version matches the launched process version before moving onto the next step.
-- Waits for the loading screen before determining the next step
+- Waits for the home/loading screen before determining the next step.
 - Uses native Windows calls to get a screenshot of the game (timer & end screen) to determine current state: start, running, paused, end.
 - Detects the end of the game by checking for the MVP and awards screen and matching any awards given to players from the replay file exist on the end screen.

 ### Spectating

-There is currently a priority order to who is focused by the spectator, the list below is the current order of priority.
+The spectate focus target is determined by a weighted point system.
+Kills are worth the most and roaming is worth the least.
+The weightings can be found in the appsettings.

-1. Focuses on heroes that perform penta, quad, triple & multi kills.
+- Focuses on heroes that perform kills.
-2. Focuses on heroes that will die or kill an enemy hero.
+- Focuses on heroes that will die or kill an enemy hero.
+- Focuses on heroes that are close to enemies.
-3. Focuses on heroes doing team or map objectives. (gems and doubloons for example)
+- Focuses on heroes doing team or map objectives. (gems and doubloons)
-4. Focuses on heroes that are close to enemies.
-5. Focuses on heroes doing camps and bosses.
+- Focuses on heroes doing camps and bosses.
-6. Focuses on heroes destroying structures.
+- Focuses on heroes destroying structures.
-7. Focuses on heroes that are roaming.
+- Focuses on heroes that are roaming.

 ### Information Panels

 - Selects the talent tree panel when a team has received new talents.
-- Selects the objective panel when an objective has been taken.
-- Selects the KDA panel when a hero dies.
 - Selects all panels by cycling from left to right panels throughout the game:
   - Talents
   - DeathDamageRole
   - ActionsPerMinute
   - Experience
   - TimeDeadDeathsSelfSustain
-  - CarriedObjectives
+  - CarriedObjectives (If the map supports it)
   - KillsDeathsAssists
   - CrowdControlEnemyHeroes